-| VideoCabaret is one of Canada's most inventive, prolific and celebrated theatre ensembles.
-The company's founding playwrights Michael Hollingsworth and Deanne Taylor have created many enduring plays, and with renowned designers and actors have devised spectacularly original styles of performance -- black-box epics, multi-media cabarets, musicals, opera, and masquerades. | ||
+VideoCabaret is one of Canada's most inventive, prolific and honoured companies.
+The founding playwrights, Michael Hollingsworth and Deanne Taylor, have written many enduring works and, with the company’s celebrated designers and actors, created unique styles of staging for plays, multi-media cabarets, opera, and masquerade.

 Michael Hollingsworth's adaptation of George Orwell's 1984 at Toronto Workshop Productions (1981).
+Campaign poster for the Hummer Sisters' municipal bid (1983).

 |